Heart Failure - Introduction

 Heart failure is a clinical syndrome caused by disease or other abnormal conditions in the body.
 Factors originating from within the heart (i.e., intrinsic disease or pathology) or from external factors that place excessive demands upon the heart can cause heart failure.
 Intrinsic disease includes conditions such as dilated cardiomyopathy and hypertrophic cardiomyopathy.
 External factors that can lead to heart failure include long-term, uncontrolled hypertension, increased stroke volume (caused by increased blood volume or arterial-venous shunts), and hormonal disorders (e.g., hyperthyroidism).

 Acute heart failure develops rapidly and can be immediately life-threatening because the heart does not have time to undergo compensatory adaptations.
-Acute failure (hours/days) may result from cardiopulmonary by-pass surgery, acute infection (sepsis), acute myocardial infarction, valve dysfunction, severe arrhythmias, etc. Acute heart failure is successfully achieved by pharmacological or surgical interventions in many patients.
+Acute failure (hours/days) may result from cardiopulmonary by-pass surgery, acute infection (sepsis), acute myocardial infarction, valve dysfunction, severe arrhythmias, etc. Acute heart failure can be treated by correcting an underlying condition, or by pharmacological or surgical interventions.

 Chronic heart failure is a long-term condition (months/years) that is associated with the heart undergoing adaptive responses (e.g., dilation, hypertrophy) to a precipitating cause.
 These adaptive responses, however, can be deleterious in the long-term and lead to a worsening condition.